cheqd/learn/overview/tokenomics/tokenomics-part-3.md

 _We believe both models should be possible and will be providing the tooling on that basis._

-## What are we solving for? <a href="#e704" id="e704"></a>
+## What are we solving for?

-### Example <a href="#8573" id="8573"></a>
+### Example

 The requirements explained below are best understood following an SSI example.
 We’ll briefly consider peer-to-peer verification before payments or transfers of digital assets, inc. NFTs.

-Either through self-attested data or third-party attested data one user can prove their identity to another, [avoiding the service support imposters which have plagued OpenSea recently](https://nftcadets.com/opensea-to-add-metalink-customer-service-channel/) or remove the need for test transfers, i.e. sending 1 token to confirm the recipient then sending the balance.
-This could be especially powerful in allowing DeFi protocols to meet the[ Travel Rule](https://www.fincen.gov/sites/default/files/advisory/advissu7.pdf) whilst maintaining individual’s privacy as far as possible.
+Either through self-attested data or third-party attested data one user can prove their identity to another, avoiding the service support imposters which have plagued OpenSea recently or remove the need for test transfers, i.e. sending 1 token to confirm the recipient then sending the balance.
+This could be especially powerful in allowing DeFi protocols to meet the[Travel Rule](https://www.fincen.gov/sites/default/files/advisory/advissu7.pdf) whilst maintaining individual’s privacy as far as possible.

 ![cheqd KYC and DeFi pool](<../../.gitbook/assets/Tokenomics - KYC and DeFi Pool.png>)